RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 When you want to do it for multiple plastomes, or if you don't have access to Geneious, you can use/customize one of our [scripts](), to extract only the regions you want based on the annotations, and rename them as you wish.

 Depending on your input it will be relevant or not to use the "intronerate" option without modifications (see below).
-If you chose to use blast, your reference file will have to provide amino-acid sequences, so it may not make sense to use blast for something else than coding sequences.
+If you choose to use blast, your reference file will have to provide amino-acid sequences, so it may not make sense to use blast for something else than coding sequences.
 However, we found out empirically that blast allows to recover less reads, but longer genes, than with bwa, regardless if sequences were coding or not.